stefanofa/awesome/TOPICS.md

 *   [kepano/flexoki](https://github.com/kepano/flexoki) - An inky color scheme for prose and code.

-## vscode

-*   [kepano/flexoki](https://github.com/kepano/flexoki) - An inky color scheme for prose and code.

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Create, share, and use custom AI code assistants with our open-source IDE extensions and hub of models, rules, prompts, docs, and other building blocks

-*   [opral/monorepo](https://github.com/opral/monorepo) - lix (change control system) && inlang (globalization ecosystem for software built on lix)

-*   [lokalise/i18n-ally](https://github.com/lokalise/i18n-ally) - 🌍 All in one i18n extension for VS Code

-*   [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source & self-hostable Heroku / Netlify / Vercel alternative.

-*   [suren-atoyan/monaco-react](https://github.com/suren-atoyan/monaco-react) - Monaco Editor for React - use the monaco-editor in any React application without needing to use webpack (or rollup/parcel/etc) configuration files / plugins

-*   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.

 ## vscode-theme

 *   [kepano/flexoki](https://github.com/kepano/flexoki) - An inky color scheme for prose and code.